![]() |

 Daihatsu Charade

-We won a Total Economy Run in this with the Wiel magazine team, back when it was a proper race under the cruelly murdered Jan Hettema.
+We won a Total Economy Run in this with the Wiel magazine team, back when it was a proper race planned by the cruelly murdered Jan Hettema.
 The average speed over rough gravel roads on a 300-km time trial was 70km/h.
 For those of you who don't race, this means going twice as fast most of the time to make up for the stops.
 Many sumps did not make it.
 The little Charade's did.
-Which shows us again, all you have to do to win is add lightness, as Lotus founder Colin Chapman said.
+Which shows us again, all you have to do to win is add lightness, as Lotus founder Colin Chapman allus preached.

 Ford Bantam bakkies 1 and 2

-I did not know it then, but had turned back just before the half meter section of the that had washed away.
-This I learned as the Bantam's nose dipped suddenly and the bow wave came over the bonnet, the windscreen the roof to fill up the bin at the back.
-That is a lot of water.
+I did not know it then, but the steep river bank had washed away at the end of the slab.
+This I learned as the Bantam's nose dipped suddenly and the bow wave came over the bonnet, the windscreen and the roof to fill up the bin at the back.
+It was a lot of brown water.

-Praise be the washed out gap was narrow and I was going fast enough for my front tyres to claw their way up the rocky slope.
-I sat there until all that water had drained out and that rubbery feeling of being scared shitless had drained from my legs muscles.
+Praise be, the washed out gap was narrow and I was going fast enough for my front tyres to claw their way up the rocky slope.
+I sat there until all that water had drained out from the bin and that rubbery feeling of being scared shitless from my thigh muscles.

 Number 1 was insured.
 Number 2 wasn't.
 Neither was my mobile office in it.